Perspective | Fox News is pulling out all the stops to promote Trump’s twisted logic about ‘corrupt’ voting

 But the network’s vaunted news coverage, which Fox likes to claim is, in the old motto, “fair and balanced,” is doing its part, too — though in a lower key.

 Almost anything would be a lower key, though, than Hannity.
-On his Wednesday night show, a headline screamed “Corrupt Institutions,” as he was busy hammering the supposed disgrace in Pennsylvania’s vote counting.
+On his show Wednesday night, a headline screamed “Corrupt Institutions” as he was busy hammering the supposed disgrace in Pennsylvania’s vote counting.

-“Tonight every American should be angry, outraged and worried and concerned about what happened in the election and the lead up to the election,” he raged.
+“Tonight every American should be angry, outraged and worried and concerned about what happened in the election and the lead-up to the election,” he raged.

 Meanwhile, in reality, the Pennsylvania count was going on with remarkable transparency and competence.
-As my colleague Karen Heller reported from Philadelphia: “There they were, a battery of temporary workers in hazmat-like safety vests of yellow with orange and gray stripes, sipping soda and slurping coffee, working under blue signs that read ‘Scanners,’ ‘Sorters,’ ‘Envelope Review,’ ‘Adjudication,’ ‘Flattening’ and ‘Extractors.’”
+As my colleague Karen Heller reported from Philadelphia: “There they were, a battery of temporary workers in hazmat-like safety vests of yellow with orange and gray stripes, sipping soda and slurping coffee, working under blue signs that read ‘Scanners,’ ‘Sorters,’ ‘Envelope Review,’ ‘Adjudication,’ ‘Flattening’ and ‘Extractors.’ ”

 The Philadelphia City Commission, in charge of elections, “is making the system so transparent that it’s live-streaming the drama.”